 - a.
-Conduct a capacity needs assessment across relevant governmental agencies and design training/capacity building programs on data policy.
-This can be done in collaboration with Academia and research institutions. - b.
-Adopt data policy frameworks and establish independent data policy authorities to execute this mandate if it does not currently exist.
+Conduct a capacity needs assessment across relevant governmental agencies and design training/capacity building programmes on data policy.
+This can be done in collaboration with academia and research institutions. - b.
+Adopt the AUDPF and establish independent data policy authorities to execute this mandate if they do not currently exist.
 For countries where they exist, collaborate with regional bodies such as the AU to strengthen the implementation of these frameworks. - c.
-Implement a policy framework to enable data flows both nationally and regionally while ensuring data protection, security, equality and safeguarding human rights and dignity.. - d.
+Implement a policy framework to enable data flows both nationally and regionally while ensuring data protection, security and equality and safeguarding human rights and dignity. - d.
 Implement policies to build a trusted and robust data environment.
-These policies should address the core areas outlined below: - Data protection laws and regulations to ensure the security and privacy of personal and non-personal data. - Human rights, including rights to privacy and freedom of expression.
-Governments and information regulators should collaborate with CSOs and the media, to ensure alignment with regional and international standards. - Cybersecurity measures: To safeguard data against breaches and cyber threats.
-Governments and information regulators should collaborate with computer/cyber security incident response teams, national security agencies, and other relevant government organisations in ensuring a secure and stable cyberspace which is a prerequisite for a trusted data environment. - Data lifecycle management: to ensure the responsible collection, aggregation, storage, and deletion of data, both personal and non-personal, to maintain data integrity and protect individual rights. - e.
-Embrace a multistakeholder approach and ensure policy development is inclusive: To promote inclusive policy development, civil society and media and other stakeholders should be engaged in shaping digital data governance policies and ensure marginalised communities' active participation. - f.
-Clear delineation of roles and responsibilities: The Framework adoption and implementation presents an opportunity for governments to (a) map out their digital ecosystem, (b) identify the gaps and core competencies needed for data policy
+These policies should address the core areas outlined below: - O Data protection laws and regulations to ensure the security and privacy of personal and non-personal data. - O Human rights, including the rights to privacy and freedom of expression.
+Governments and information regulators should collaborate with CSOs and the media to ensure alignment with regional and international standards. - O Cybersecurity measures to safeguard data against breaches and cyber threats.
+Governments and information regulators should collaborate with computer/cybersecurity incident response teams, national security agencies, and other relevant government organisations in ensuring a secure and stable cyberspace which is a prerequisite for a trusted data environment. - O Data lifecycle management to ensure the responsible collection, aggregation, storage and deletion of data, both personal and non-personal, in order to maintain data integrity and protect individual rights. - e.
+Embrace a multistakeholder approach and ensure policy development is inclusive: To promote inclusive policy development, civil society, the media and other stakeholders should be engaged in shaping digital data governance policies, and the active participation of marginalised communities should also be ensured. - f.
+Clear delineation of roles and responsibilities: Data framework adoption and implementation presents an opportunity for governments to (a) map out their digital ecosystem, (b) identify the gaps and core competencies needed for data policy implementation, and (c) assign roles, revise mandates or even consider merging units/agencies with similar data policy mandates.

-- implementation, (c) assign roles, revise the mandates or even consider merging units/agencies with similar data policy mandates. - g.
+- g.
 Strengthen collaboration and coordination efforts to enhance compliance by different tiers and departments of government with laws and guidelines related to implementing the AUDPF's recommendations. - h.
 Adopt innovative financing channels to effectively fund data policy projects and initiatives.
 An example could be enforcing digital taxation strategies to generate revenue from data brokers and others who profit from the data generated by Africans online.
-Governments and regulators should collaborate with the Central Bank, Ministry of Finance, Universal Service Funds, businesses, digital economy regulators and other relevant government agencies in developing and implementing such strategies. - i.
-Establish a multistakeholder steering committee/ advisory group with representatives from key stakeholder groups (civil society, parliament, academia, development partners, government agencies, regional bodies etc) to conduct periodic reviews and assessments on the implementation of the AUDPF with a dynamic and forward-looking approach. - j.
+Governments and regulators should collaborate with central banks, ministries of finance, universal service funds, businesses, digital economy regulators and other relevant government agencies in developing and implementing such strategies. - i.
+Establish a multistakeholder steering committee/advisory group with representatives from key stakeholder groups (civil society, parliament, academia, development partners, government agencies, regional bodies, etc.) to conduct periodic reviews and assessments on the implementation of the AUDPF with a dynamic and forward-looking approach. - j.
 Embed data policy frameworks across robust digital identity management systems to create trustworthy and inclusive exchange of data across different government agencies.
-Governments and information regulators should collaborate with national statistical office, government agencies.
+Governments and information regulators should collaborate with national statistical offices and government agencies.